scds/intro-spss/lessons/lesson2.md

 - Go to `File` > `Import Data` > `Excel` and find `data.xlsx`.
 <img src="../assets/img/lessons/open4.png" alt="" width="75%" style="border: solid 2px black">

-This will open up an importing tool.
+This will open up an import tool.
 You'll have a few options to choose from, such as whether to remove leading/trailing spaces, whether the first row contains variable names, and more.

 <img src="../assets/img/lessons/open5.png" alt="" width="75%" style="border: solid 2px black">

 A preview window is provided below to see how the data will look after the import finishes.
 The most important setting is `Percentage of values that determine data type`.
 This will automatically deal with blank and invalid values, replacing them with System Missing.
 Notice that, if you turn off this setting, Marital Status becomes a String type rather than a numeric type, which is not what we want.

-Once you're done, double check your settings and click `OK`.
+Once you're done, double-check your settings and click `OK`.

 ## Importing Text Files (.txt)

-Importing a text file with data is quite similar to an Excel file, but there are more options and settings to take care of.
+Importing a text file with data is quite similar to importing an Excel file, but there are more options and settings to take care of.
 Just like last time, let's take a look at our text file before importing.

 <img src="../assets/img/lessons/open6.png" alt="" width="75%" style="border: solid 2px black">

 We can see some of the same problems we encountered in our Excel file.
 Leading and trailing spaces, as well as `no answer` values.
 In the text file, the data isn't aligned with their rows either.

-If you mess around with the data, you'll notice that it's tab delimited.
+If you mess around with the data, you'll notice that it's tab-delimited.
 This'll help SPSS differentiate the difference between "Income Category" and "Income" + "Category".

 - Close your text file and go back to SPSS.
 - Go to `File` > `Import Data` > `Text data...` and find `data.txt`.